Buying Real Estate in Mexico

 Current Budget – All Buyers want to know what to expect insofar as monthly maintenance.

 Certificate of No Liens – To show that there are/are no liens against the property and if there are, the nature of the lien.

 Closing Cost Estimate – We will obtain an estimate for closing costs from the Notary office once we have an accepted price.
 Closing costs are anywhere from 3-8% of the price.
 In Mexico, the Buyer pays for all closing costs while the Seller pays the real estate commissions and selling capital gains tax

 During the Due Diligence Period

 During the time you are reviewing these and other documents on the property, you will also have a chance to make construction inspections, obtain financing if that is a contingency and otherwise determine whether or not you feel comfortable going forward with the transaction.
 We usually allow for a period of 15 days for due diligence (longer if the property is commercial or more complicated).
 At the end of the due diligence period, you will either make the determination to go forward or you will decide against the purchase with no obligation or penalty.

 It is the standard here in Mexico for the Buyer to make a good faith deposit into escrow in an amount equivalent to 10% of the agreed-upon price.
 We use well-recognized title companies to hold escrow and the cost is usually about $750.00 USD.
+In addition to this 50% of the closing costs need to be deposited at this time.
 A few days prior to the closing, the Buyer will deposit the balance of the purchase funds into escrow where funds will be held until the closing date when Seller transfers title to Buyer.

 The Closing Process